Access Premium Licence User FAQs

 When is logging required under Access Premium?

-Logging is required for the creation of print course collections (ie: coursepacks), and for any pay-per-use copying (ie: over 20 percent limit).
+Logging is required for the creation of print and digital course collections (ie: coursepacks), and for any pay-per-use copying (ie: over 20 percent limit).

 How is logging administered?

-Ideally, one or more service hubs will log the contents of course collections and over-limit copying using the Access Premium Reporting Tool.
+Ideally, one or more service hubs will log the contents of print and digital course collections and over-limit copying using the Access Premium Reporting Tool.
 Those who compile the logs should also verify that copying is from covered titles and falls within covered limits.

 Are there additional payments associated with submitting logs?